DSXiangLi/DecryptPrompt/README.md

   - Is DPO Superior to PPO for LLM Alignment?
 A Comprehensive Study
   - Token-level Direct Preference Optimization
   - SimPO: Simple Preference Optimization with a Reference-Free Reward
+  - AUTODETECT: Towards a Unified Framework for Automated Weakness Detection in Large Language Models
 - RL探究
   - UNDERSTANDING THE EFFECTS OF RLHF ON LLM GENERALISATION AND DIVERSITY
   - A LONG WAY TO GO: INVESTIGATING LENGTH CORRELATIONS IN RLHF